MPL 3x3x1 / N38 - neodymium magnet

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Key role in the industry of new technologies – are utilized in hard drives, electric motors, medical apparatus and very advanced devices.
+- Wide application in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical equipment and very modern machines.

 Disadvantages of neodymium magnets: